zatamine/fizz-buzz/README.md

 ```
 $ make lint  # Run a static analysis
-$ make run   # To compiles and runs the package
+$ make run   # To compile and run the package
-$ make test  # Run unit and integration tests with coverage
+$ make test  # Runs unit and integration tests with coverage
 $ make build # Build the programe on '/tmp/fizz-buzz'
 ```